 With the 1B.1 policies not having been reviewed since 2022, and more specific rules having been implemented since then, it has left students and staff alike wondering if the protection of LGBTQ+ people is truly accounted for in the Title IX regulations that Winona State utilizes.

-Women’s, Gender, and Sexuality Studies (WGSS) instructor, TL Jordon, finds that Winona State not adopting the Title IX policies that add more explicit protection for the LGBTQ+ community on campus is harmful.
+Women’s, Gender, and Sexuality Studies (WGSS) instructor, TL Jordan, finds that Winona State not adopting the Title IX policies that add more explicit protection for the LGBTQ+ community on campus is harmful.
 Especially in a time where LGBTQ+ students and staff do actively face discrimination on campus, and there being larger attacks on LGBTQ+ people’s rights in the recent years.

-“Our university needs to be firm in their support of queer and trans students and staff, and updating the Title IX policies to reflect that is crucial,” Jordon said.
+“Our university needs to be firm in their support of queer and trans students and staff, and updating the Title IX policies to reflect that is crucial,” Jordan said.
 “Many of our LGBTQIA+ students and staff do face discrimination on campus, and with continued attacks on LGBTQIA+ people, our campus has the opportunity to reaffirm its commitment to marginalized students by updating Title IX polices to reflect the updated rules.”

 The newest ruling for Title IX that were meant to be implemented in Aug.
 2024 was based on a Supreme Court decision that makes clarifications on what qualifies as discrimination.
 These clarifications are made so that discrimination based on sex stereotypes, sexual orientation, gender, and sex characteristics are all explicitly covered by Title IX.